hshukur/dividend-tax-calculator/README.md

 python main.py
 ```

+## How is tax being calculated?
+The tax calculator tool assumes that you have a valid W-8BEN form submitted.

+Which means that you are already paying 15% tax in USA and only need to pay the 4% tax in Poland.

+Here is the logic that the tool uses:
+1. Calculate 4% of each dividend amount specified
+2. Calculate a day prior the specified transaction date
+3. Get the USD FX rate from NBP (National Bank of Poland) for the date calculated in step 2
+    - If there is no information present on NBP for that day (i.e. non-business day), go back to step 2.
+5. Calculate the overall tax amount and tax amount for each entry

 ## Is my data being sent somewhere?
-No, The data you provide is processed locally and not being sent anywhere.
+No, the data you provide is processed locally and not being sent anywhere.

 ## Important Notice
 The tax calculator tool assumes that you have a valid W-8BEN form submitted.